norman-albusberger/ViteAlpineBootstrapStarter/readme.md

     - **vars.scss**: Here's where we override Bootstrap's default variables or define our own.
 By keeping our variable overrides in a separate file, we ensure that our theming and branding choices are centralized and can be updated easily without sifting through other styles.

-Certainly, below is an example of a section you could add to your `README.md` to explain how to handle `.env` files in a Vite project:

 ---

 ## Using Environment Variables in Vite